 Jobs in Mexico require more than the Mexico work permit - they need thorough preparation.
 You should be ready to take Mexico as it is with all of its difficulties, contradictions and challenges.
 Issues that in all possibility did not even cross your mind when you began the Mexico job search will confront you.

 Do not take too lightly the influence the Mexico work permit can have on the end result of your adventure!
 Think, for example, you can experience the unfamiliar immigration requirements and practices, strange job application procedures, bizarre job selection trends and weird management culture.

 Most visits to Mexico are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
-You should exercise a high degree of caution due to violence in Northern and Western states of the country experiencing a deteriorating security situation.
+You should exercise a high degree of caution due to violence in the Northern and Western states of the country experiencing a deteriorating security situation.

 High levels of criminal activity, as well as demonstrations, protests and occasional illegal roadblocks, remain a concern throughout the country.
 In recent years, the Mexican authorities have carried out a number of investigations and operations against drug-related crimes and terrorist networks.

 Monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.